 During the year, the Company continued to add more to reserves and resources than depletion.
 There was a gross addition of 26.1 million mt to reserves and resources, prior to a depletion of 9.3 million mt.
-Total reserves and resources at March 31, 2014 were 365.1 million mt containing 35.2 million mt of zinc-lead metal and 28,804 mt of silver.
+Total reserves and resources at March 31, 2014 were 365.1 million mt containing 35.2 million mt of zinc-lead metal and 28.804 mt of silver.
 Overall mine life continues to be 25+ years.

-Rampura Agucha will continue to provide the majority of mined metal in FY 2014-15.
-Its underground mine is now developing in line with expectations.
-In FY 2014-15, mined metal, and integrated refined metal production including silver, is expected to be marginally higher than in FY 2013-14.
+2014-15, mined metal, and integrated refined metal production including silver, is expected to be marginally higher than in FY 2013-14.
 The cost of production is expected to remain stable.

-- Brownfield expansion of mines to achieve 1.2 mtpa of mined zinc-lead - Managing the transition from open-pit to underground mining at Rampura Agucha - Ramping up silver volumes to 16 moz - Asset optimisation and operational efficiencies to maintain cost leadership - Continuing focus on adding reserves and resources through exploration
+- Brownfield expansion of mines to achieve 1.2 mtpa of mined zinc-lead - Managing the transition from openpit to underground mining at Rampura Agucha - Ramping up silver volumes to 16 moz - Asset optimisation and operational efficiencies to maintain cost leadership - Continuing focus on adding reserves and resources through exploration